-AWARNING!

 - This unit will not alert hearing impaired residents.
-It is recommended that you install special units which use devices like flashing strobe lights to alert the hearing impaired. - Do not connect this unit to any other alarm or auxiliary device.
+It is recommended that you install special units which use devices like flashing strobe lights to alert the hearing impaired.

+Do not connect this unit to any other alarm or auxiliary device.
 It is a single-station unit that cannot be linked to other devices.

-Connecting anything else to this unit may prevent it from working properly. - Unit will not operate without battery power.
-The Smoke Alarm cannot work until you install the battery in the correct position (Match "+" to "+" and "-" to "-"). - This Smoke Alarm has a battery guard which prevents it from closing unless a battery is installed.
+- is a single-station unit that cannot be linked to other devices.
+Connecting anything else to this unit may prevent it from working properly.

+Unit will not operate without battery power.
+The Smoke Alarm cannot work until you install the battery in the correct position (Match "+" to "+" and "-" to "-").

+This Smoke Alarm has a battery drawer which resists closing unless a battery is installed.
 This warns you the unit will not operate without a battery.